RobertBeckebans/Quake-III-Arena-D3D11/README.md

 - If launching from Visual Studio, set the Project Properties > Debugging > Working Directory to `$(ProjectDir)..`.
 - On the command line, specify `+set sv_pure 0`.
 This is because you're using the VM DLLs.

-### Side-by-Side Mode ###

-In the desktop version, you can actually do a side-by-side visual comparison of the two renderers.

-![Direct3D 11 and OpenGL running side-by-side.][1]

 ## Building & Running the Windows 8 Edition ##

 You can find the solution for this in code\Quake3Win*8_VS201X.sln.
 You will need to build and deploy one time to generate the package deployment path, which is in `code\Build\&lt;Platform&gt;\&lt;Configuration&gt;\AppX`.
 Copy your _baseq3_ folder in there.
 You should be able to just run after that.

+### Enabling or Disabling Features ###

+To toggle between XAudio2 or DirectSound use `set snd_driver xaudio` or `set snd_driver dsound`.
+To enable or disable the gamepad, use `set in_gamepad 1/0`.
+To toggle between Direct3D 11 or OpenGL you can `set r_driver d3d11` or `set r_driver opengl` respectively.

+In the desktop version, you can actually do a side-by-side visual comparison of the two renderers. `set r_driver proxy` will do this.

+![Direct3D 11 and OpenGL running side-by-side.][1]

 The Windows 8 build is always Direct3D 11, XAudio2, XInput enabled.
 Networking runs on WinRT sockets.